 In certain areas where IVN is active, the regulatory environment is in a state of continuing change, and new laws, regulations and requirements may be retroactive in their effect and implementation.
 The laws of many of the countries in which IVN operates also contain inconsistencies and contradictions.
 Many of them are structured to bestow on government bureaucrats substantial administrative discretion in their application and enforcement with the result that the laws are subject to changing and different interpretations.
-As such, even IVN's best efforts to comply with the laws may not result in effective compliance in the determination of government bureaucrats.
+As such, even IVN's best efforts to comply with the laws may not result in effective compliance in the determination of government bureaucrats, which may have a material adverse impact on IVN and its share price.

-IVN's prospects depend on its ability to attract and retain key personnel.
+IVN's prospects depend on its ability to attract and retain key personnel

 Recruiting and retaining qualified personnel is critical to IVN's success.
 The number of persons skilled in the acquisition, exploration and development of mining properties is limited and competition for such persons is intense.
 IVN believes that it has been successful in recruiting excellent personnel to meet its corporate objectives but, as IVN's business activity grows, it will require additional key financial, administrative, mining, marketing and public relations personnel as well as additional staff on the operations side.
 Although IVN believes that it will be successful in attracting and retaining qualified personnel, there can be no assurance of such success.
+In addition, IVN believes that the loss of Mr. Robert Friedland and other key personnel could materially adversely affect its operations.

-Certain directors of IVN are directors or officers of, or have significant shareholdings, in other mineral resource companies and there is the potential that such directors will encounter conflicts of interest with IVN.
+Certain directors of IVN are directors or officers of, or have significant shareholdings, in other mineral resource companies and there is the potential that such directors will encounter conflicts of interest with IVN

 Certain of the directors of IVN are directors or officers of, or have significant shareholdings in, other mineral resource companies and, to the extent that such other companies may participate in ventures in which IVN may participate, the directors of IVN may have a conflict of interest in negotiating and concluding terms respecting the extent of such participation.
-This includes the individuals nominated by Rio Tinto to serve on the Company's board of directors.
-Rio Tinto is entitled to nominate a number of directors to the Company's board of directors proportionate to its level of ownership of IVN's issued and outstanding Common Shares from time to time.
+This includes the individuals nominated by Rio Tinto to serve on IVN's board of directors.
+Subject to the provisions of the Heads of Agreement, Rio Tinto is entitled to nominate a number of directors to IVN's board of directors proportionate to its level of ownership of IVN's issued and outstanding Common Shares from time to time.
 Certain of these nominees are or may be directors or officers of, or have significant shareholdings in, Rio Tinto Group companies or other mineral resource companies and, to the extent that such companies may engage in business relationships with IVN, the directors of IVN appointed by Rio Tinto may have conflicts of interest in negotiating and concluding terms of such relationships.
 In all cases where directors and officers have an interest in another resource company, such other companies may also compete with IVN for the acquisition of mineral property rights.